 No hats, caps, or any headwear, and/or dark shaded glasses are to be worn in the building.
 Any such items being worn in the building will be taken away and will not be returned until a later time.

 No obscene dress.

-No short-shorts or extremely short skirts; tank tops or muscle shirts; shirts open down the side; tube tops; string tops or halter tops; mesh tops without lining; sagging pants or shorts; shirts that allow midriff to be shown.
-Bicycle pants may be worn to school under approved length shorts.
+No short-shorts or extremely short skirts; sagging pants or shorts; Bicycle pants may be worn to school under approved length shorts.